 Ad Disclaimer

-The best way to limit termite damage and the amount you pay for repairs is a termite inspection.
+Termites make their presence known.
+If you notice damaged wood cabinets, floors, or walls, you may want to call for a termite inspection.
+During a termite inspection, a pest control professional walks through the interior and exterior perimeter of your home to check for telltale signs of termite damage like pellets or pinholes.
 Many quality pest control companies perform your first termite inspection for free, unless it’s part of a real estate transaction.
-Below, we’ll discuss everything you need to know about termite inspections, including cost, how you can prepare, and what inspectors look for.
+Below, we’ll discuss everything you need to know about termite inspections, including cost and how to prepare.

 Signs You Need a Termite Inspection